elysiajs/documentation/docs/patterns/remapping.md

 Remap function can be use with `state`, `decorate`, `model`, `derive` to helps you define a correct property name and preventing name collision.

 ## Affix
-The provide a smoother experience, some plugins might have a lot of property value which can be overwhelming to remap one-by-one.
+To provide a smoother experience, some plugins might have a lot of property value which can be overwhelming to remap one-by-one.

-The **Affix** function which consists of **prefix** and **suffix**, allowing us to remap all property of an instance.
+The **Affix** function, which consists of a **prefix** and **suffix**, allows us to effortlessly remap all properties of an instance, preventing the name collision of the plugin.

 ```ts
 const setup = new Elysia({ name: 'setup' })